Terrorism

-The threat of terrorism in Finland remains elevated, corresponding to level two on the four-point scale.
+The threat of terrorism remains at level elevated

 Probability terms used in the report